MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/09-functions.md

 property name**.
 You can write your functions just like the native commands so that they accept either one or both of these types of input.

-To accept pipeline input by value, specified the `ValueFromPipeline` parameter attribute for that particular parameter.
-Keep in mind that you can only accept pipeline input by value from one of each datatype.
-For example, if you have two parameters that accept string input, only one of those can accept pipeline input by value because if you specified it for both of the string parameters, the pipeline input wouldn't know which one to bind to.
-This is another reason I call this type of pipeline input by type instead of by value.
+To accept pipeline input **by value**, specified the `ValueFromPipeline` parameter attribute for that particular parameter.
+Keep in mind that you can only accept pipeline input **by value** from one of each datatype.
+For example, if you have two parameters that accept string input, only one of those can accept pipeline input **by value** because if you specified it for both of the string parameters, the pipeline input wouldn't know which one to bind to.
+This is another reason I call this type of pipeline input _by type_ instead of **by value**.

 Pipeline input comes in one item at a time similar to the way items are handled in a `foreach` loop.
 At a minimum, a `process` block is required to process each of these items if you're accepting an